Kong/docs.konghq.com/src/gateway/reference/configuration.md

 This field is ignored if `cluster_mtls` is set to `shared`.

+{% if_version gte:3.1.x %}
+The certificate can be configured on this property with any of the following
+values:
+* absolute path to the certificate
+* certificate content
+* base64 encoded certificate content
+{% endif_version %}

 **Default:** none

 ### cluster_allowed_common_names

-The list of Common Names that are allowed to connect to the control plane.
+The list of Common Names that are allowed to connect to control plane.
 Multiple entries may be supplied in a comma-separated string.
-When not set, only data planes with the same parent domain as the control plane cert are allowed to connect.
+When not set, Data Plane with same parent domain of Control Plane cert is allowed to connect.

 This field is ignored if `cluster_mtls` is not set to `pki_check_cn`.